MegaBluejay/stilsoft/server/README.md

 # Building

-Please build with `cargo --frozen` to make sure the correct dependency versions get used
+Please build with `cargo --locked` to make sure the correct dependency versions get used

 # Usage